Bastardkb/bastardkb.github.io/help/faq.md

 # Bluetooth

 {: .question }
-Is it possible to build a bluetooth / wireless Bastard ?Keyboard?
+Is it possible to build a bluetooth / wireless Bastard Keyboard?

 It is in theory possible, with a few caveats:
 - it is not officially supported by Bastard Keyboards